Coast Guard Veterans

 Asbestos products are resistant to heat and corrosion, which made them useful for building ships and naval bases.
 Asbestos dust is highly toxic, however — a fact the U.S. government failed to acknowledge for many years.

-However, because it can take anywhere from 20 to 50 years for asbestos exposure to cause cancer, filing for VA benefits based on asbestos exposure is a complex process.
+Filing for VA benefits based on asbestos exposure is a complex process.
 The claimant must provide enough documentation to prove their military asbestos exposure.

 An experienced mesothelioma lawyer can advise you about filing a claim against the private companies that supplied asbestos products to the Coast Guard.